Cannot Run 5K Time Predicted by My Mile Time

 I realize this formula (like other performance calculators) assumes training for 5K to same degree as I did for the mile.

 But that is the confusing thing, because I DID train more for 5K than the mile!
-I was running 3times a week, 20 miles a week, mostly tempo type runs.
+I was running 3 times a week, 20 miles a week, mostly tempo type runs.

 I decided I must have lost my 'base' over the 10 year break, and so was unable to hold the speed I have over distance.
-So for last 2 years, I have rebuild my base somewhat, running 40 miles week for a year, then last month Jan/Feb 2012 as going into 5K race reason for me, I've dropped the mileage to around 25-30 a week, and I've gradually added lactic threshold runs, and some Vo2max ( mile intervals) ..and I have done NO speed work i.e no fast intervals etc.
+So for last two years, I have rebuild my base somewhat, running 40 miles week for a year, then last month Jan/Feb 2012 as going into 5K race reason for me, I've dropped the mileage to around 25-30 a week, and I've gradually added lactic threshold runs, and some Vo2max ( mile intervals) ..and I have done NO speed work i.e no fast intervals etc.

-I don't know what my mile time is now, but my 5K is down to mid 19's ...still slower than that predicted time from 2 year ago!, and I'll bet my mile time is in fact even faster now with no training for it!
+I don't know what my mile time is now, but my 5K is down to mid 19s ...still slower than that predicted time from 2 year ago!
+And I'll bet my mile time is in fact even faster now with no training for it!

-This is true right down the speed curve, I can run 13 second for 100m, 28 for 200m, and 1.05 for 400m .....what is stranger still, I was college team runner at 10K, pb.
-33 minutes ..and best mile 4.40 ....and never a sprinter ..I was 130lbs 5'10 back then....I am 150lbs now ....mostly added upper body muscle ...so i'm wondering if the 10 years I took off running and built muscle has increased my speed at cost of lost ability to hold 'speed endurance' ...I know type II a fast twitch fibre's can 'swap'...so maybe I retrained them for speed?
+This is true right down the speed curve, I can run 13 second for 100m, 28 for 200m, and 1.05 for 400m .....what is stranger still, I was college team runner at 10K, PB 33 minutes ..and best mile 4.40 ....and never a sprinter ..I was 130lbs 5'10 back then....I am 150lbs now ....mostly added upper body muscle ...so i'm wondering if the 10 years I took off running and built muscle has increased my speed at cost of lost ability to hold 'speed endurance' ...I know type II a fast twitch fibre's can 'swap'...so maybe I retrained them for speed?

 Well, I am confused ... any thoughts would be appreciated on how I can fulfill my 'speed's supposed potential in 5K.
 Right now, I am running about 30 miles a week and training is as follows